Forest-Eloghosa/your-daily-boost/README.md

 - Accessibility enhancements such as the **Skip Link pattern** and `:focus-visible` usage were adapted from accessibility best practices described by [W3C Web Accessibility Initiative](https://www.w3.org/WAI/).

+- The approach for working with localStorage and event delegation in my JavaScript code was guided by the tutorial [How LocalStorage and Event Delegation work](https://youtu.be/YL1F4dCUlLc?si=2arAGwdS2fBd6jDl&t=864) on YouTube.

-- Any other code not credited above (including mood/quote logic, history rendering, responsive styling, and bug fixes) was written originally by the developer.
+- Any other code not credited above was written originally by the developer.

 ---
 ### Acknowledgements